Test of Relevant Expertise (TRE) Reflective Essay Questions

 - Making payment

-- Using your candidate number which will be provided to you to upload the five Reflective Essays for the examination component (this will be made available on receipt of the above)
+- Receive your candidate number which will be provided to you to upload the five Reflective Essays for the examination component (this will be made available on receipt of the above)

-Please note it can take up to five working days for your candidate number to be released to you.
+Please note it can take up to five working days for your candidate number to be released to you and you will have a minimum of seven days to submit your essay questions on Turnitin.